SpaceG/spaceg.github.io/_posts/2015-01-19-github-workflow.markdown

 ---
 <h2 class="section-heading">Github Introduction</h2>

-Today, i gona show some Steps on Github using Ui from GitHub.
+Today, I gonna show you some Steps on Github using Ui from GitHub.

 Download
 [GitHub for Mac](https://mac.github.com/)